cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

       function.
 The :func:`globals` and :func:`locals` functions
       returns the current global and local dictionary, respectively, which may be useful to pass around for use by :func:`eval` or :func:`exec`.

+.. function:: repr(object)

+   Return a string containing a printable representation of an object.
+For many types, this function makes an attempt to return a string that would yield an object with the same value when passed to :func:`eval`, otherwise the representation is a string enclosed in angle brackets that contains the name of the type of the object together with additional information often including the name and address of the object.
+A class can control what this function returns for its instances by defining a :meth:`__repr__` method.